muggy8/improbable/have-and-havenot/U5fsaQzI.md

 I need to stop Phanna!
 I thought to myself as I grabbed the glass lid from the aquarium and placed it down on the floor and jumped into the Aquarium.

 "Phanna!!
 What are you doing??"
-I screamed as I gripped Phanna's hands trying to pry them off of Melody's neck.
+I screamed as I gripped Phanna's hands and tried to pry them off of Melody's neck.

 But despite being strengthened by multiple instances of Strengthen, I was unable to pry Phanna's hands off of Melody's neck.